Red Byron: Awards

 Byron was inducted into the NASCAR Hall of Fame on January 19, 2018.
 His induction was accepted by Winston Kelley, the executive director for the NASCAR Hall of Fame.

-He was inducted into the Motorsports Hall of Fame of America on March 17, 2020.
+Byron was inducted into the Motorsports Hall of Fame of America on March 17, 2020.

 In 2023, as part of NASCAR's 75th Anniversary celebration, he was included as one of NASCAR's 75 Greatest Drivers.
 Byron was automatically included because he was part of the original 50 Greatest Drivers.